BadKaiPanda/wallstant-the-open-source-PHP-social-network/README.md

 <br>

 ## Todo
-Global White Lable, user adds there name and it will remove the scripts current name at that time <br>Clean/delete chat messages <br>Off The Record support <br>
+* Global White Lable, user adds there name and it will remove the scripts current name at that time.
+* Clean/delete chat messages.
+* Off The Record support.

 <hr>